humphrey1000/humphrey1000/README.md

 I am a IT SPECIALIST with a love for CODING.
 I thrive on creating impactful projects and continuously learning new skills.

-- 🔭 Currently working on: NOTHING
+- 🔭 Currently working on: Open source Python
-- 🌱 Learning: FLUTTER
+- 🌱 Learning: Python
-- 👯 Looking to collaborate on: FLUTTER PROJECTS
+- 👯 Looking to collaborate on: Python Projects
-- 💬 Ask me about: JAVA, JAVASCRIPT
+- 💬 Ask me about: Java, Javascript, React, Python,
 - 📫 How to reach me: [HERE](mailto:humblesys09@gmail.com)
 - ⚡ Fun fact: HUMBLE